-On November 3, 2009, NMFS received a letter from the Trinidad Rancheria, requesting an IHA.
-A revised IHA application was submitted on July 23, 2010.
-The requested IHA would authorize the take, by Level B (behavioral) harassment, of small numbers of Pacific harbor seals (Phoca hispida richardsi), California sea lions (Zalophus californianus), and Eastern Pacific gray whales (Eschrictius robustus) incidental to pile-driving and renovation operations on the Trinidad Pier.
+The requested IHA would authorize the take, by Level B (behavioral) harassment only, of small numbers of Pacific harbor seals (Phoca vitulina richardsi), California sea lions (Zalophus californianus), and Eastern Pacific gray whales (Eschrichtius robustus) incidental to pile-driving and renovation operations on the Trinidad Pier.
 The Trinidad Pier has served the Trinidad Community for decades and continues to be one of the marine economic generators for the area.
 This project will not only address the structural deficiencies of the aged pier, but will completely remove the presence of creosote and other wood preservatives from Trinidad Bay and eliminate non-point source run-off with the construction of the new pier.
-The pile-driving and renovation operation are proposed to take place during August, 2011 to January, 2012 in Trinidad, California.
+The pile-driving and renovation operations will take place during August, 2011 to January, 2012, in Trinidad, California.
 Additional information on the Trinidad Pier Reconstruction Project is contained in the application and Biological Assessment (BA), which is available upon request (see ADDRESSES).

-Description of the Proposed Specified Activities
+Description of the Specified Activities

 The Trinidad Pier, located on Trinidad Bay, is an antiquated structure that requires reconstruction in order to maintain public safety and to redress certain environmental deficiencies in the existing structure.
 The 165 m (540 ft) long pier is located on tidelands granted by the State of California to the City of Trinidad and leased by the Trinidad Rancheria.
 The project area consists of the pier (0.31 acres) and a nearby staging area (0.53 acres).
 The existing pier was constructed in 1946 to serve commercial fishing and recreational uses.
-Since that time the creosote-treated wood piles which support the pier, as well as the wood decking, have deteriorated and are proposed to be replaced by cast-in-steelshell (CISS) concrete piles and pre-cast concrete decking, respectively.
+Since that time, the creosote-treated wood piles which support the pier, as well as the wood decking, have deteriorated and are proposed to be replaced by cast-in-steelshell (CISS) concrete piles and pre-cast concrete decking, respectively.
 This will improve the safety of the pier.
-Existing utilities which will require replacement include electrical, water, sewer, and phone.
+Existing utilities that will require replacement include electrical water, sewer, and phone.
 Additional dock amenities that will be replaced including lighting, railing, four hoists, three sheds, a saltwater intake pipe used by Humboldt State University's (HSU) Telonicher Marine Laboratory, and a water quality sonde utilized by the Center for Integrative Coastal Observation, Research, and Education.
-The proposed construction schedule is from August 1, 2011 to May 1, 2012, however the piledriving and removal activities will occur from August 1, 2011 to January 31, 2012.
+The construction schedule is from August 1, 2011, to May 1, 2012, however the piledriving and removal activities potentially resulting in incidental take of marine mammals will occur from August 1, 2011, through January 31, 2012.